Hla Swe: Political career

 He served as a central executive committee member of the Union Solidarity and Development Party.
 In 2010 election, he was elected as an MP for House of Nationalities.
 He is clearly pro-military, he believes the Tatmadaw should gradually ease its grip on parliament.
+He earned the nickname Bullet in 2013 after suggesting that civil conflict in northern Myanmar's Kachin State might best be resolved by bullets if diplomacy failed.

 In 2015 election, he run for House of Nationalities seat from Gangaw Township constituency, but lost to National League for Democracy (NLD) candidate.